tweag/FawltyDeps/README.md

   Defaults to the current directory, i.e. like `code = ["."]`.
 - `deps`: Files or directories containing the declared dependencies.
   Defaults to the current directory, i.e. like `deps = ["."]`.
-- `venv`: The path to the Python environment to use for resolving project dependencies to provided import names.
+- `pyenv`: The path to the Python environment to use for resolving project dependencies to provided import names.
 Defaults to the Python environment where FawltyDeps is installed.
 - `output_format`: Which output format to use by default.
 One of `human_summary`,